What you can expect

 Cold temperatures are still common, but the color of your lawn has improved slightly.
 Now is the time for your first pre-emergent application, Round 1.
 We also will do a blanket weed control for any existing broadleaf weeds.
 The fertilizer we apply this time of year is specially formulated for cool weather.

 The warmer weather this month allows your lawn to wake up and grow.
 Color will be much improved toward the end of the month, and lawns will look outstanding.
 We begin Round 2 this month, which includes another pre-emergent application, broadleaf weed control and premium controlled release fertilizer.

 Fescue lawns look their very best this month.
 The seedlings from last fall have matured, and the lawn is thick and healthy.
 The warm days and cool nights are the perfect growing conditions for fescue to thrive.

-Brown Patch disease will be in full swing this month on untreated lawns.
+Brown Patch disease will likely peak this month.
+Properly managed cool season lawns can still remain healthy, but the summer heat will begin to take a toll on many lawns.
 We start Round 4 this month that includes a broadleaf weed control and iron to improve turf color.

 July weather can be pretty tough on cool season grass.
 Heat and disease pressure may allow difficult to control grassy weeds, such as Dallisgrass and Johnsongrass, to show up in stressed areas.
 Keeping the lawn as thick an healthy as possible by following the 6 key steps is very important.